xp4xbox/Batch-Farm-Simulator/README.md

 # Batch-Farm-Simulator

 This is a farm simulator game written in batch.
-This game was started a couple years, but afther several difficult bugs, I decided to discontinue until I recently started back up on the project.
+This game was started a couple years, but after several difficult bugs, I decided to discontinue until I recently started back up on the project.

 The code is around 80% complete from what it was originaly inteaded to do.
 And is about 90% bug free.